Are Health Stories as valuable as Studies.

 (Some of) The limitations of research

 Essentially, all research is flawed in some way.
-I wrote about some of these flaws in a previous blog, but these limitations often include:
+These limitations often include:

-* not being carried out on humans (e.g. studies on mice or even cells in a dish are often used as “evidence” for what people should and shouldn’t do).
+Not being carried out on humans.
+For example, studies on mice or even cells in a dish are often used as “evidence” for what people should and shouldn’t do.

 There is no such thing as a perfect study.
 This is often through no fault of the researchers, but logistical constraints and the availability of funds and time limit what is possible.

 There are other occasions where the influence of outside interests can have a bearing on the outcomes that are reached.
 Or at least on the confidence the interested onlooker can have in those findings.
 Whether conscious or unconscious, deliberate or accidental, a large proportion of the available evidence has some form of cloud hanging over it.
 All in all, research can’t give us the clear, incontrovertible evidence we desire to answer the wide variety of health related questions we have.

 Even in high quality research, where we can have a good degree of confidence that the finding are a true reflection of what is happening, there is a tendency for the importance of the outcomes to be overextended or over-exaggerated.
 This might be through the implication that one thing causes another.
 When the study has only showed that the two things in question are related to each other.
 By now most people have heard the phrase “correlation doesn’t equal causation”.
 I.e. just because A is related to B, it doesn’t mean that A causes B. That still doesn’t stop people from wielding this associational evidence to support their claims.